francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 3. Start a new container using the new image.

     ```sh
-    docker run -d -p 8080:3000 getting-started:v2
+    docker run --name myapp-v2 -d -p 8080:3000 getting-started:v2
     ```

     You probably saw an error like this (the IDs will be different):

     ```plaintext
-    docker: Error response from daemon: driver failed programming external connectivity on endpoint laughing_burnell
-    (bb242b2ca4d67eba76e79474fb36bb5125708ebdabd7f45c8eaf16caaabde9dd): Bind for 0.0.0.0:3000 failed: port is already allocated.
+    docker: Error response from daemon: driver failed programming external connectivity on endpoint myapp-v2 (20bb8e5a714bcb2119ba21c3ba6f1387be61ff81daf8227434d6bfa8b20be6ae): Bind for 0.0.0.0:8080 failed: port is already allocated.
     ```

-    The error occurred because you aren’t able to start the new container while your old container is still running.
-The reason is that the old container is already using the host’s port `8080` and only one process on the machine (containers included) can listen to a specific port.
+    The error occurred because you aren't able to start the new container while your old container is still running.
+The reason is that the old container is already using the host's port `8080` and only one process on the machine (containers included) can listen to a specific port.
 To fix this, you need to remove the old container.

 ## Challenge 02

-Stop and remove the old container, start again the new one with port mapping and name `myapp-external`, and verify it is up and running.
+Stop and remove the old container, start again the new one with port mapping and name `myapp`, and verify it is up and running.

 <details>
   <summary>Solution</summary>

-  1. Remove the `myapp-internal` container.
+  1. Remove the `myapp-v1` container.

         ```sh
-        docker stop myapp-internal
-        docker rm myapp-internal
+        docker rm -f myapp-v1
         ```

-        > A container can be removed only if it is previously stopped.
-You can use `docker rm -f <container-id>` to force the deletion even if the container is running.
+        > You can use the `-f` flag to force the deletion even if the container is running.

   2. Start the new container.

         ```sh
-        docker run --name myapp-external -d -p 8080:3000 getting-started:v2
+        docker run --name myapp -d -p 8080:3000 getting-started:v2
         ```

 </details>